measurement-kit/measurement-kit/doc/api/http/parse_url.md

 - `mk::http::MissingUrlHostError`: missing host in parsed URL

-The `parse_url_noexcept()` is equal to `parse_url()` except that rather than throwing an exception of error it returns a `ErrorOr` wrapper.
+The `parse_url_noexcept()` is equal to `parse_url()` except that rather than throwing an exception of error it returns an `ErrorOr` wrapper.

 # HISTORY